 Figure 7 presents the result for the difference in group-level average utility losses.
-The results can be interpreted in a similar way as ??.
-The high scores (close to zero) in the vertical axis indicates the small difference in utility loss between two voter groups, while low score (sizeable negative value) indicates that the blue (less knowledgeable) group voters lose utility more than the red (more knowledgeable) group voters.
+The results can be interpreted in a way similar to that for ??.
+The high scores (close to zero) in the vertical axis indicate the small difference in utility loss between two voter groups, while low scores (sizeable negative value) indicate that the blue (less knowledgeable) group voters lose utility more than the red (more knowledgeable) group voters.
 Under signal-based uninformed voting, this score is highly affected by the knowledge inequality.
 Across all panels, inequality in group-level utility losses are increasing the inequality in knowledge levels across groups.
-On the other hand, again, context-based uninformed voting is resistant to the knowledge inequality across groups.
+Again, context-based uninformed voting is resistant to the knowledge inequality across groups.
 Especially with high geographic sorting, the difference in group level average utility losses from context-based voting is almost unresponsive to the level of knowledge inequality.
-In fact, context-based voting almost always outperforms signal-based voting and its advantage is particularly large under high knowledge inequality and geographic sorting.
+In fact, context-based voting almost always outperforms signal-based voting, and its advantage is particularly large under high-knowledge inequality and geographic sorting.

 Discussion

-Overall, the analysis suggests that local and national partisan environment play a significant role in explaining the behavior of uninformed voters.
-While the informed voting is dominated by individual preferences, uninformed voters bandwagon with the local partisan environment (Study 1) and balance against the national partisan environment (Study 2).
-Study 3 implies that this context-based uninformed voting can outperform individual preference based uninformed voting especially under unequal distribution of knowledge, highly biased signals of individual preference, and high level of geographic sorting.
+Overall, the analysis suggests that local and national partisan environments play a significant role in explaining the behavior of uninformed voters.
+While informed voting is dominated by individual preferences, uninformed voters bandwagon with the local partisan environment (Study 1) and balance against the national partisan environment (Study 2).
+Study 3 implies that this context-based uninformed voting can outperform individual preference-based uninformed voting, especially under unequal distribution of knowledge, highly biased signals of individual preference, and high level of geographic sorting.

-The result of this study provides consistent evidence that informed and uninformed voters apply different logics in making vote choices.
-It offers clues to answer the question left in the empirical studies of information effects: Why information makes a systematic difference in the outcome of voting choices?
-The partisan environment is one of the key variables to understand why informed and uninformed voter act in different ways.
-The simulation results imply that, under certain conditions, there is a benefit in applying non-preference based, context-oriented logic of voting for uninformed voters.
-Using this result, the scholarly debate on civic competence can move forward from asking how illogical and unpredictable uninformed voters are to exploring how the logic of uninformed voting relates to the quality of democratic outcome.
+The result of this study provides consistent evidence that informed and uninformed voters apply different logic in making vote choices.
+This study offers clues to answer the question left in the empirical studies of information effects: Why does information make a systematic difference in the outcome of voting choices?
+The partisan environment is one of the key variables to understand why informed and uninformed voters act in different ways.
+The simulation results imply that under certain conditions, applying non-preference based, context-oriented logic is beneficial for uninformed voters.
+Using this result, the scholarly debate on civic competence can move forward; instead of focusing on how illogical and unpredictable uninformed voters are, the conversation can shift to exploration of how the logic of uninformed voting relates to the quality of democratic outcomes.

 Three caveats remain.
-First, it is not clear if the findings can be generalized outside of the context of presidential election under two-party system.
-Further exploration is needed for the voting patterns under parliamentary and multi-party system.
+First, it is not clear if the findings can be generalized outside of the context of presidential elections under a two-party system.
+Further exploration of voting patterns under parliamentary and multi-party systems is needed.
 Second, the measurement of the partisan environment has an issue of visibility.
 The objective measure used in this study does not ensure that this information is directly observed by the respondent.
 Further research should consider how the knowledge of the partisan environment is communicated to uninformed voters (e.g., social network and public opinion polls).
 Third, this study ignores the participation incentives of uninformed voters.
-Many studies suggest that political knowledge plays an important role in participation decisions (Matsusaka 1995, Delli Carpini and Keeter 1996, Feddersen and Pesendorfer 1996, Lassen 2005, Larcinese 2007, Gemenis and Rosema 2014).
+Many studies suggest that political knowledge plays an important role in participation decisions (Matsusaka 1995; Delli Carpini and Keeter 1996; Feddersen and Pesendorfer 1996; Lassen 2005; Larcinese 2007; Gemenis and Rosema 2014).
 To fully grasp the picture of uninformed voting, one needs to take abstention incentives into account.